You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Angiotensin ii acetate is the generic ingredient in two branded drugs marketed by Gland and La Jolla Pharma, and is included in two NDAs.
 There are eleven patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

-Angiotensin ii acetate has fifty-two patent family members in twenty-four countries.
+Angiotensin ii acetate has fifty-five patent family members in twenty-five countries.

 Two suppliers are listed for this compound.